 Canon 500D vs G1X Mark II

-The Canon EOS 500D (called Canon T1i in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were announced, respectively, in March 2009 and February 2014.
+The Canon EOS 500D (called Canon T1i in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in March 2009 and February 2014.
 The 500D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (500D) and an 1.5-inch (G1X Mark II) sensor.
-The 500D has a resolution of 15.1 megapixel, whereas the G1X Mark II provides 13 MP.
+The 500D has a resolution of 15.1 megapixels, whereas the G1X Mark II provides 13 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (32 percent) than the Canon 500D.
 In this context, it is worth noting that neither the 500D nor the G1X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the 500D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 500D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 500D gets 400 shots out of its LP-E5 battery, while the G1X Mark II can take 240 images on a single charge of its NB-12L power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.